-- Maintain Kentucky's guidelines for KRI grant applications, as defined by current budget bill. - Review any KRI grant applications received, request completion documents as needed. - Provide staff support for the Water Transportation Advisory Board. - Interface with the public and private riverports in the state by responding to information requests and serving as a member of the Kentucky Association of Riverports.
-Conduct annual on-site visits of active public riverports in the state. - Actively participate on the AASHTO Water Transportation Council.
-(WTC). - Maintain Kentucky's application for establishing a public riverport authority.
-Review and respond to applications for establishing a public riverport authority, as needed. - Request and compile annual operations reports from riverports. - Update the KYTC Waterways Transportation Plan as needed. - Plan and host riverport meetings as needed. - Maintain KYTC's Riverports website.
+- Maintain Kentucky's guidelines for KRI grant applications, as defined by current budget bill. - Review any KRI grant applications received, request completion documents as needed. - Provide staff support for the Water Transportation Advisory Board. - Interface with the public and private riverports in the state by responding to information requests and serving as a member of the Kentucky Association of Riverports. - Conduct annual on-site visits of active public riverports in the state. - Actively participate on the AASHTO Council on Water Transportation. - Maintain Kentucky's application for establishing a public riverport authority.
+Review and respond to applications for establishing a public riverport authority, as needed. - Request and compile annual operations reports from riverports. - Update and participate in the KYTC Waterways Transportation Plan with Public Riverports. - Plan and host riverport meetings, as needed. - Coordinate with United States Coast Guard, US Corp of Engineers, and MARAD on issues impacting riverports. - Maintain KYTC's Riverports website.